choreonoid/choreonoid-doc/en/simulation/tank-tutorial/step2.rst

 Controller format
 --------------------------

 Generally speaking, there are many different ways in which controllers can be implemented.
-Typically, this is done by way of formats set by specific robot systems and simulators, or through generic middleware formats such as OpenRTM and ROS.
+Typically, this is done by way of formats set by specific robot systems and simulators, or through a form of a robot middleware such as ROS.

-In this tutorial, we use Choreonoid’s proprietary SimpleController format.
-The SimpleController makes use of C++ and Choreonoid’s internal data structure to implement itself.
-Compared to OpenRTM or ROS, there is not much syntax to remember, and the code is comparatively simple.
+In this tutorial, we will implement controllers in Choreonoid's original "Simple Controller" format.
+The Simple Controller makes use of C++ and Choreonoid’s internal data structure to implement itself.
+Compared to using middleware such as ROS, it has the advantage that you do not have to learn much and the code is relatively simple.

-Note that this is a format proprietary to Choreonoid and therefore is less ubiquitous or versatile than OpenRTM or ROS.
-Furthermore, it does not include the communications features that OpenRTM and ROS do.
-Choreonoid does have functionality to integrate with OpenRTM and ROS, so you can make use of that as needed.
-You will find details on OpenRTM in the section on  :doc:`../../openrtm/index` .
+Note that this is Choreonoid's original format, and therefore is less ubiquitous or versatile than general middlewares such as ROS.
+Furthermore, it does not include the communication features that middlware such as ROS provides.
+In fact Choreonoid can be integrated with ROS by using the `choreonoid_ros package <https://github.com/choreonoid/choreonoid_ros>`_ , and make use of it if necessary.

 Implementing the “TurretController1” controller
 ------------------------------------------------------